-Basis of Presentation - The financial statements are presented in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as defined by the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
-Under the accrual basis of accounting, revenue is recognized when earned regardless of when collected, and expenses are recognized when an obligation is incurred regardless of when paid.
+Basis of Presentation - The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as defined by the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").

-Classification of Net Assets - The CCC is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-Net assets, revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
-Accordingly, net assets of the CCC and changes therein are classified as follows:
+Classification of Net Assets - Net assets, revenues, and expenses are classified based on the existence or absence of donor-imposed restrictions.
+Accordingly, net assets and changes therein are classified and reported as follows: